 Payments via the website - www.garthchesterrealty.com - will require you to register and setup an online user profile.
-You will need to input your Resident Account Number. (an administrative fee will be charged for credit card payments)
+You will need to input your Resident Account Number.
+The statement sample below indicates how to locate your Resident Account Number. (an administrative fee will be charged for credit card payments)